adamharrison/liquid-cpp/README.md

 * Contextualized set of filters, operators, and tags per liquid object instantaited; no global state as in the regular Shopify gem, easily allowing for many flavours of liquid in the same process.
 * Ability to easily specify additions of filters, operators, and tags called `Dialects`, which can be mixed and matched.
 * Small footprint.
 Aiming for under 5K SLOC, with full standard Liquid as part of the core library.
+* Fully featured `extern "C"` interface for easy linking to most scripting languages.
+OOB bindings for both Ruby and Perl will be provided, that will act as drop-in replacements for `Liquid` and `WWW::Shopify::Liquid`.
+* Significant speedup over ruby-based liquid.
+(Need to do benchmarks; but at first glance seems like a minimum of a 6-fold speedup over regular Liquid)

 ### Partial

 * Togglable extra features, such as real operators, parentheses, etc..
 (This is in, but not togglable).
 * Line accurate, and helpful error messages.
 (Some are accurate and helpful, others are not).
-* Significant speedup over ruby-based liquid.
-(Need to do benchmarks; seems like a minimum of a 6-fold speedup over regular Liquid)
 * Ability to step through and examine the liquid AST.
 (AST is generated, but no mechanisms to step through yet)
 * Full test suite that runs all major examples from Shopify's doucmentation.
 (Test suite runs some examples, but not all).
 * Extremely easy to embed in other libraries, software, and langauges.
 Possiblilty of having it as a header-only library.
 (Emebedding easy; header-only, not yet).
-* Fully featured `extern "C"` interface for easy linking to most scripting languages.
-OOB bindings for both Ruby and Perl will be provided, that will act as drop-in replacements for `Liquid` and `WWW::Shopify::Liquid`.
-(Ruby, but not Perl yet).
+* Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation. (most compatible, need to dig into details)
+* Ability to set limits on memory consumed, and time spent rendering.
+(Partially implemented).

 ### TODO

 * Ability to partially render content, then spit back out the remaining liquid that genreated it.
-* Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation.
 * Optional compatibilty with rapidjson to allow for JSON reading.
-* Ability to set limits on memory consumed, and time spent rendering.
 * Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc...